EzequielMolina/EzCalendar/README.md

 	-Ez

-**1. Download the Source Code**
+**1. Download this project**

-Download the source code from here.
+Download the project from here as a .zip.

 **2. Prepare Assignment Information**